-Holly Sonders Flashes Booty In Heart-Shaped Bathtub For ‘Epic Valentine’s Day’ Tease
+Holly Sonders Flashes Booty In Heart-Shaped Bathtub For 'Epic Valentine's Day' Tease

 "Stunner," a third person wrote with six fire symbols and two clapping hands.

 Holly shared the upload just hours after she treated fans to another sultry tease.
-A photo posted to her account earlier in the day showed her as she lay on a glass table with her legs apart in a sheer black bodysuit while surrounded by shoes and an open suitcase.
+A photo posted to her account earlier in the day showed her as she lay on a glass table with her legs apart and wearing a sheer black bodysuit while surrounded by shoes and an open suitcase.

 "If you were my boyfriend...would you make me clean my room??" she wrote in the caption.